isaacnmm/pestpolicy-hugo2XX/content/posts/does-boric-acid-kill-bed-bugs/index.md

 Again, locating their breeding sites may be difficult and thus making the whole process challenging.

 Nevertheless, you can mix boric acid with your washing powder and wash items infested with bed bugs.
-Use very hot water
-- of course, this needs a washing machine.
+Use very hot water-of course, this needs a washing machine.

 This will destroy the eggs and kill the living bed bugs.
 Follow these steps: 1.
 Put powder form of boric acid (borax) into a washing machine.
 2. Put clothes infested with bed bugs.
 3. Add boiling water.
-4. Add powder
+4. Add powder-washing soap.
-- washing soap.
 5. Run the machine, 6.
 Remove the clothes and hung after rinsing.

 ##  Which other ways can I use boric acid in my house/home?

 Boric acid is one of most important substance in home use.
 It is commonly used in laundry activities.
-It is used as a cleanser, disinfectant, stain
-- remover, deodorizer as well as mould
+It is used as a cleanser, disinfectant, stain-remover, deodorizer as well as mould-killer.
-- killer.

 More importantly, it removes stains and odor from your clothes.
 If mixed with honey or other sugary baits, it can be used to kill home insects like cockroaches and ants.

-Boric acid is an anti
-- fungal, natural antiseptic agent, and astringent which when mixed with water can be used to treat rushes, minor burns or wounds.
+Boric acid is an anti-fungal, natural antiseptic agent, and astringent which when mixed with water can be used to treat rushes, minor burns or wounds.

 ##  Can boric acid kill other insects?